jaycruz718/AutumnLovers_FrontEnd/README.md

 | `PORT`       | Backend server port        |

 ### Future Improvements
-- Support image loads in posts
+- Support image and video loading in posts
 - Dark / light theme toggle
 - Mobile-friendly design
+- Shops Page (a part of the app that will connect people with local stores and businesses offering Halloween/Autumn services like cakes for parties.)

 ### Author
 Autumn Lovers was created by Jennifer Cruz Gaston
 ***A cozy space for autumn enthusiasts to share their favorite moments***

 - Contact: jaycruz718@gmail.com
-- Porfolio:
 - GitHub: https://github.com/jaycruz718

 ### Sources
 - https://pixabay.com
 - https://wallpaper.com
+- google.com